CedricNtwari/money-transfer/README.md

 With these UX stories, we aim to prioritize both the user's needs and the strategic goals of our platform.

-## Features

-**1. Currency Exchange API Integration:** This integration provides users with real-time and up-to-date currency exchange rates, ensuring that you have access to the most accurate information when sending money.

-**2. Real-time Exchange Rates:** Access real-time exchange rate information for various currencies, including EUR, USD, BIF, and RWF, to facilitate the user to make an informed decisions for your financial transactions.

-**3. Multiple Step Money Transfer:** The transfer process has been simplified into easy-to-follow steps, ensuring a seamless and secure experience.

-**4. Accordions for Easy Navigation:** The user-friendly interface incorporates accordions for a smooth and intuitive navigation experience.

-**5. Navigation & Footer for Quick Access:** A well-designed navigation & footer with essential links and information, allowing users to quickly navigate to the home page of the platform and our social platforms and customer support.

-**6. Robust Security:** The platform employs security measures to safeguard your financial data and protect your privacy.
-We adhere to industry-standard for basic security protocols to ensure your peace of mind.

 ## Color Palette

 Inspired by the 100 CHF Swiss note, the color scheme is characterized by the following: